rozanfa/kud/README.md

 # Kud
-Simple Version Control System for records changes to set of files.
+Simple Version Control System to records changes to set of files.
 This program can only work on Linux.

 ## Requirements